25 Genius Kids’ Halloween Party Ideas (Fast, Cheap, & Ridiculously Cute)

 16. Spider Web Obstacle Course 🕸️

 Burn off candy energy with a DIY obstacle course.
 Criss-cross a hallway with spider web string, add plastic spiders, and challenge kids to crawl through without touching.
-Time them with a kids stopwatch set for a fun competitive twist.
+You can also use party stringers in the white color to create a larger course for smaller kids.

 17. Cauldron Toss 🪣